 This page is part of the redeveloped resources section on the Node, you can find out more about the update here.

-List of travel grant applications to allow early-career researchers to attend conferences and workshops, as well as to undertake collaborative research.
-Note varying deadlines so be sure to apply several months in advance of planned visits or meetings!).
+List of travel grant applications to allow early-career researchers to attend conferences and workshops, as well as to undertake collaborative research (note varying deadlines so be sure to apply several months in advance of planned visits or meetings!).
 Also features links for undergraduate summer studentships and some collected research tips.

 Species resources and databases